 Baxter Mountain offers outstanding views and great blueberry picking in season, making it an excellent hike for the entire family.

 It's a mostly moderate, 1.2 mile hike to the first summit.
-The path begins at a moderate grade as it passes under a power line, then there's a continuous climb over switchbacks for 0.8 mile, where the Beede Farm Trail comes in on the left.
+The path begins at a moderate grade as it passes under a power line, then there's a continuous but moderate climb over switchbacks for 0.8 miles, where the Beede Farm Trail comes in on the left.
 Go straight and work your way up a few steep steps to the first open rock.
 This first lookout is not the summit — that's a bit farther along the ridge.
 Past the summit, a lesser-used trail descends to Beede Road in Keene Valley.